wrkzcoin/TipBot/README.md

 ### Credit and thanks to:

+* <https://github.com/bobbieltd> for some code improvements and suggestions.
 * <https://github.com/MarcDufresne/m0rkcoin-tip-bot> Where I started to learn py for tipbot
 * <https://github.com/bigreddmachine/MoneroPy> For address validation
   * LICENSE: <https://github.com/bigreddmachine/MoneroPy/blob/master/LICENSE>